ISmallFish/SRO-DASN/README.md

 ## RPM Method

-The Python implementation of the **RPM (Real Part Maximization)** method proposed in the paper *"Online Sampling Rate Offset Estimation via Real Part Maximization"* can be found in the file `xxx`.
+The Python implementation of the **RPM (real part maximization)** method proposed in the paper *"Online Sampling Rate Offset Estimation via Real Part Maximization"* can be found in the file `RPM_PythonVer`.

 Some comments have been added to help align the code with the corresponding equations in the paper.